maelle/simplymaelle/content/post/2017-02-12-wikideaths2_population.md

 ---
-layout: post
+title: Who were the notable dead of Wikipedia?
-title: 'Who were the notable dead of Wikipedia?'
+slug: content/post/2017-02-12-wikideaths2_population
-comments: true
+comments: yes
 ---